INFLPat/FXCCXT/fx_trader/CONTEXT_HANDOFF.md

 └── .gitignore                          — excludes data/*.db and credential files (Section 15)
 ```

-**Not in git**: `data/sandbox_2026h1.db` — deliberately, per `.gitignore`.
+**Not in git**: `data/sandbox_2025h2.db` (renamed from `sandbox_2026h1.db` — see Section 17) — deliberately, per `.gitignore`.
 Lives only on the person's machine, uploaded directly to whichever chat needs it.

 ---

 ## 6. VERIFICATION STATUS

 **The single most important section not to lose fidelity on.**

+**⚠️ The specific instrument/candle counts below (3,075; 4,344) describe the abandoned 2026 H1 window and are now stale numbers - don't expect them to match a 2025 H2 run.
+What DOES still hold: `OandaBroker.fetch_candles`'s two bug fixes are window-independent and remain valid; Kraken's live-API limitation is a permanent exchange constraint, not window-specific.
+Section 17 has current status.**

 ### ✅ Actually run and verified
 - Backtest engine cost math, `FxStore`/`RunStore` on SQLite, `get_candles_multi()`, `CcxtBroker`'s logic against a fake exchange, `BrokerRouter`, walk-forward/sensitivity/bootstrap math — unchanged from earlier sessions.